VictorRotha/ComposePreferences/Readme.md

 1. Initialize the DataStoreManager with a DataStore<Preferences> object
 2. Collect the preferences
 3. Create a composable and place the Preferences inside.
-The preferences

 ```kotlin